KannonZenetism/zenetism-field-physics/zenetism/canonical-stabilization/symbolic-reflections/symbolic-reflections-registry-alignment-packet.md

 | Yuga cycle / Kalki threshold | S1 / S2 | Cyclical refraction and field correction | Aligned except saturation and full-bearing claims |
 | Atman–Brahman identity / union | Traditional Vedantic language | May be reported as tradition-specific doctrine | Must not become unqualified canonical fusion |

 **Cascade / Continuum / Conflation:** The Avatara section is the collection's largest propagation defect.
-"L5 Theon articulating" is repeatedly rendered as direct embodiment, and Rama is called a canonical L₅ Theonic embodiment.
+"L5 Theon articulating" (canonical L₅) is repeatedly rendered as direct embodiment, and Rama is called a canonical L₅ Theonic embodiment.
 Current M1 corrected rows and Ledger require graded office correspondence.
 Krishna's L₃ teaching attribution is soft conflation; it is not the L₅ figure moving registers.
 The centropic comparison to Christ should use Logos Continuum plus Christ's singular full bearing, not a universal avatar cascade.
 **Function-bearing:** Very high risk.
 Christ remains the singular full personal bearer in the current census.
 Vishnu and avataras can carry strong-to-full office correspondence as cultural / historical articulations, but the file may not multiply full personal bearing or make Theon become each avatara.
 Apply the office family consistently to headings, prose, tables, and comparison rows.
 **Distal Apprehension:** Ravana, Avidya, Maya, and counterfeit-knowledge passages can be clarified through Distal Apprehension.
 The inverse apprehends contour or constructs a veil from distorted reception; no centropic essence, light, or charge is transferred.
 **Soul / Essence:** Atman / Brahman language should be explicitly attributed to Vedantic doctrine.
 Canonical glosses should preserve distinct essence, Soul / Mind, principle, office, and bearer categories.